 This is discussed continually on the FreeBSD mailing lists but is to be expected since hardware changes so quickly.
-Read through the Hardware Notes for FreeBSD 12.3 or 13.1 and search the mailing list archives before asking about the latest and greatest hardware.
+Read through the Hardware Notes for FreeBSD 12.0 or 10.4 and search the mailing list archives before asking about the latest and greatest hardware.
 Chances are a discussion about that type of hardware took place just last week.

-Before purchasing a laptop, check the archives for FreeBSD general questions mailing list, or possibly a specific mailing list for a particular hardware type.
+Before purchasing a laptop, check the archives for FreeBSD laptop computer mailing list and FreeBSD general questions mailing list, or possibly a specific mailing list for a particular hardware type.

 4.1.2.
 What are the limits for memory?
+Does FreeBSD support more than 4 GB of memory (RAM)?
+More than 16 GB?
+More than 48 GB?

 FreeBSD as an operating system generally supports as much physical memory (RAM) as the platform it is running on does.
-Keep in mind that different platforms have different limits for memory; for example i386TM without PAE supports at most 4 GB of memory (and usually less than that because of PCI address space) and i386TM with PAE supports at most 64 GB memory.
+Keep in mind that different platforms have different limits for memory; for example $i386^{\text{TM}}$ without PAE supports at most 4 GB of memory (and usually less than that because of PCI address space) and $i386^{\text{TM}}$ with PAE supports at most 64 GB memory.
 As of FreeBSD 10, AMD64 platforms support up to 4 TB of physical memory.

 4.1.3.
-Why does FreeBSD report less than 4 GB memory when installed on an i386TM machine?
+Why does FreeBSD report less than 4 GB memory when installed on an i386 machine?

-The total address space on i386TM machines is 32-bit, meaning that at most 4 GB of memory is addressable (can be accessed).
+The total address space on i386[TM] machines is 32-bit, meaning that at most 4 GB of memory is addressable (can be accessed).
 Furthermore, some addresses in this range are reserved by hardware for different purposes, for example for using and controlling PCI devices, for accessing video memory, and so on.
 Therefore, the total amount of memory usable by the operating system for its kernel and applications is limited to significantly less than 4 GB.
 Usually, 3.2 GB to 3.7 GB is the maximum usable physical memory in this configuration.